 Early Stage Coach

-K–2 Coding & Robotics · Participant Stage · Part-time
+The Encourager · K–2 Coding and Robotics · Participant Stage · Part-time

 Every kid in this room needs to feel like they belong here.
 That is your whole job.

 The Early Stage Coach works with students in grades K–2 at the Participant stage of development.
-These students are learning to share, take turns, stay engaged, and manage their impulses — while exploring coding and robotics for the first time.
+These students are learning to share, take turns, stay engaged, and manage their impulses as they explore coding and robotics for the first time.

 Your mode at this stage is the Encourager.
 High energy, genuine warmth, and the ability to keep a room of 6–8 year olds engaged and safe are your primary tools.
 The character traits you emphasize here are Teamwork, Harmony, Passion, and Self-Control.